LeonardLauHJ/GymMonitor-Lite/README.md

 ```

 **Notes**
+- The startTime must be in the future
+- The endTime must be after the startTime
 - Only locations belonging to the staff member’s club may be used (validated in service).
-- `400/404` style errors may be returned for invalid location IDs, cross-club usage, etc.
+- `400/404` style errors may be returned for invalid times, location IDs, cross-club usage, etc.

+**Errors**
+- `400 Bad Request` — invalid times and/or location ID

 ## 🗓️ Scheduled Billing